-Nick Patsis (Cornet) has been an active music educator in the Palm Beach County schools for over thirty years.
+Nick Patsis (Cornet) has been an active music educator in the Palm Beach County schools for over forty two years.
 He received a Master of Arts in Teaching from Florida Atlantic University, a Bachelor of Music Education from Florida State University, and an Associates of Arts in Music from Palm Beach Community College.
 Mr. Patsis began his teaching career at Jupiter High School, where he served as Interim Band Director for a semester.
 In 1978, he accepted the position of Director of Bands at Congress Community Middle School, where he taught until 1987.
 In the fall of 1987, Mr. Patsis became the Director of Bands at Christa McAuliffe Middle School.
 He retired in May 2019 after teaching for 42 years.

 Mr. Patsis is the Co-Director of the Palm Beach County Band Camps, which he co-founded in 2001.
 While a full-time music educator, he maintains an active career as a freelance trumpet player.
 He has performed with Palm Beach Opera, Palm Beach Symphony, Orchestra Delray, Orchid City Brass Band, Florida Wind Symphony, Burt Reynolds Dinner Theater, Jupiter Theater, Ringling Brothers Barnum and Bailey Circus, Holliday on Ice, The Boca Pops, and numerous other professional and community organizations.

-James Estes (Cornet) has a Bachelor of Music Education from the University of Southern Mississippi and a M.S.
+James Estes James Estes (Cornet) has a Bachelor of Music Education from the University of Southern Mississippi and a M.S.
 Degree from the University of Illinois-Urbana.
 Mr. Estes was a Graduate Assistant at the University of Miami and completed all the coursework and qualifying exams for the Ph.D.
 Degree in Music Education.
 In addition to his formal education, Mr. Estes was a private trumpet student of Vincent Cichowicz of the Chicago Symphony and later studied with Gilbert Johnson, formerly Principal Trumpet of the Philadelphia Orchestra.
 He was co-Principal Trumpet of the Florida Philharmonic Orchestra for 23 years.
 In his career Mr. Estes has performed with many of the most famous names in music, opera and ballet including Luciano Pavarotti, Mikhail Baryshnikov, Rudolph Nureyev, John Williams, and Itzhak Perlman.
 In popular music Mr. Estes performed with Ray Charles, Peter Nero, Dionne Warwick, Doc Severinsen, Herb Alpert, and Frank Sinatra, Jr. among many others.

 In November, 2008, Mr. Estes became certified by the National Board for Professional Teaching Standards.
 He is a member of the International Trumpet Guild and the American Federation of Musicians.